spoiler alert: it’s not always a happy ending

 Adoption often involves a profound loss of control.
 Life-changing decisions are often made for children long before they are old enough to understand or have a voice in the process.
 This can create a deep need for predictability, autonomy, or emotional self-protection later in life.

 Control-related struggles may appear through perfectionism, emotional withdrawal, anger, defiance, hyper-independence, or difficulty tolerating uncertainty.
-These behaviors are often attempts to regain a sense of safety, stability, or emotional control.
+These behaviors are often attempts to create a sense of safety, stability, or control in situations that feel emotionally vulnerable.

-These seven core issues are not phases adoptees grow out of.
-They are themes that can continue resurfacing throughout different stages of development, relationships, and major life transitions.
+The seven core issues are not phases that adoptees simply grow out of.
+Rather, they are themes that can resurface throughout different stages of development, relationships, and major life transitions.

-Not every adoptee will relate to every issue, but frameworks like this can help put language to experiences that often feel confusing, isolating, or difficult to explain.
+Not every adoptee will relate to every issue, and not every issue will show up in the same way.
+But frameworks like this can help put language to experiences that often feel confusing, isolating, or difficult to explain.
+Sometimes there is relief in realizing that what you've been feeling has a name and that you are not the only person trying to make sense of it.